RamonaM24/Virtual-Party-Planning-App/frontend/README.md

 # Virtual Party Planning - Frontend

 This is the frontend part of the Virtual Party Planning application.
-It allows users to create events.

 ## Running the Frontend